 Due to the shortage of teachers in some locations, such as inner cities and rural areas, many states have policies in place to encourage individuals to enter the teaching profession.
 In turn, job opportunities in those areas will be best for teachers who are entering the profession or willing to relocate.

-Information collected by the BLS shows that in 2015, postsecondary teachers earned an average annual salary of $72,470.
-The BLS does not extrapolate secondary or elementary teachers' salaries by subject taught, but in 2015, high school teachers of all subjects earned an average wage of $57,200 per year, according to BLS data.
-Middle school teachers saw an average yearly income of $55,860 that year, and kindergarten and elementary school teachers averaged an annual wage of $54,550.
+Information collected by the BLS shows that in 2018, postsecondary teachers earned a median annual salary of $78,470.
+The BLS does not extrapolate secondary or elementary teachers' salaries by subject taught, but in 2018, high school teachers of all subjects earned a median annual wage of $60,320 per year, according to BLS data.
+Middle school teachers saw a median yearly income of $58,600 that year, and kindergarten and elementary school teachers had a median annual wage of $57,980.

 The National Art Education Association (NAEA) says art signifies three things that everyone needs and wants: language, work and values.
 The NAEA states that art education arouses language about visual images and offers us the space to express ourselves.
 Art education entails teaching students how to express their feelings and thoughts about their world.
 Art teachers guide their students to develop their visual communication skills by producing various art forms.

 Art teachers nurture students' artistic skills at the elementary, middle, high school and postsecondary levels.
 While doing so, they primarily work in public and private schools.
 They can also teach in adult art education programs and work in art museums as education coordinators.